-And as if that’s not bad enough, financial stress has also been linked to depression and anxiety!
+And as if that’s not bad enough, financial stress has also been linked to depression and anxiety.

-I was realizing that no matter how much self-care, affirmations or personal development I practiced, I wasn’t reaping the benefits because I was under a great deal of constant stress.
+I was realizing that no matter how much self-care, affirmations, or personal development I practiced, I wasn’t reaping the benefits because I was under a great deal of constant stress.

 It was just your normal, everyday debt…two car loans and some credit cards, like most people…but it was suffocating and the weight was too much to bear any longer.

-We lived paycheck to paycheck (barely) and I wasn’t able to stay home with my children as I had always dreamed of doing.
+We lived paycheck to paycheck and I wasn’t able to stay home with my children as I had always dreamed of doing.

 I realized that if I could show the same attention and self-care in this part of my life as I did in others, it could really make an impact on my overall well-being.

-If we want to be able to give the best of us to the most important people in our lives, we must attend to our mental health as well.
+If we want to be able to give the best of ourselves to the most important people in our lives, we must attend to our mental health as well.